emgsilva/esilva.net/_posts/2021-03-30-evolve_tech_orgs_using_sociotech.md

 ---
 layout: post
-title:  "Evolving Tech-driven Orgs Using Sociotechnical Architecture (DevOps Lisbon Meetup)"
+title:  "Evolving Tech-enabled Orgs Using Sociotechnical Architecture (DevOps Lisbon Meetup)"
 categories: [conference]
 ---

-On March 15th (2021) I was at [DevOps Lisbon Meetup](https://www.meetup.com/DevOps-Lisbon/events/275916783/) giving a talk on Evolving Tech-driven Orgs Using Sociotechnical Architecture and Systems Thinking.
-This was a great event where I had the opportunity to share and discuss some new ideas I have been exploring on my journey of learning and "consolidating" the use of systems and sociotechnical thinking as a way to support how we evolve our tech-driven organizations.
+On March 15th (2021) I was at [DevOps Lisbon Meetup](https://www.meetup.com/DevOps-Lisbon/events/275916783/) giving a talk on Evolving Tech-enabled Orgs Using Sociotechnical Architecture and Systems Thinking.
+This was a great event where I had the opportunity to share and discuss some new ideas I have been exploring on my journey of learning and "consolidating" the use of systems and sociotechnical thinking as a way to support how we evolve our tech-enabled organizations.
 This is a new talk on this topic and I am also preparing an article to articulate the ideas shared in this presentation (which will become part of my [Introduction to Sociotechnical Architecture Series](https://esilva.net/sociotechnical/intro-sociotechnical-arch)).
 However, I want to share the main aspects I touched, as this was the first time I combined all these points into a single talk.

 The presentation had three main parts: